Crypto Prices Today: Bitcoin Slips to $38K | Al Bawaba

-The crypto market is still dominated by red today with bitcoin, world's largest cryptocurrency, trading at $38,764 at the time of writing.
+The crypto market is trading in mix today with bitcoin, world's largest cryptocurrency, trading at $38,959 at the time of writing.

-The worldwide crypto market capitalization is currently $1.74 trillion, decreasing 1.13% over the last day.
-Whereas the total crypto market volume over the last 24 hours is $75.21 billion, which makes a 30.01% increase.
+The worldwide crypto market capitalization is currently $1.74 trillion, decreasing 0.38% over the last day.
+Whereas the total crypto market volume over the last 24 hours is $56.75 billion, which makes a 12.64% decrease.

 Bitcoin and Crypto Prices